 Money laundering/terrorism financing risk assessment

-Identifying and assessing the level of money laundering and terrorism financing (ML/TF) risk to your business or organisation is an important part of your AML/CFT program.
+Identifying and assessing the level of money laundering and terrorism financing (ML/TF) risk to your business or organisation is an important part of your AML/CTF program.
 It is the first thing you must do because it determines what measures you need to include in your program.

 Assessing the ML/TF risk your business or organisation faces enables you to develop an AML/CTF program with appropriate measures to protect your business or organisation from being exploited by criminals.

-Assessing your ML/TF risk
+Insights: Assessing ML/TF risk

 Because you understand your business or organisation better than anyone else, you are best placed to identify and assess the level of ML/TF risks it faces.